derekfdeans/my_leetcode_solutions/README.md

 i've learned something for almost every problem, even the easy level ones
 i plan to look back on these when i'm pro and see how far i've come

-for every problem, i try to solve it myself without any hints. after submitting successfully once, i check other submissions and revise
+for every problem, i try to solve it myself without any hints
+after submitting successfully once, i check other submissions and revise my solution
 i've been uploading only the revised version to github